junqiyang/HololenDemo/README.md

 1. Loading the project with Unity
 2. Generate the VS project by Unity
 3. Connect Hololens/Running Emulator
 4. !You need to have a wireless Xbox Controller for actions

+### Features

+1. Basic 3D rendering and fly-through simulation
+2. Highlight and information display
+3. Multi-device control/sharing
+4. Map Inter-action with Xbox Controller

+### Author

+Junqi Yang